M-Bodhan-Yadav/Exno.3-Prompt-Engg/README.md

 	•	Objective: Use previous interactions to provide context-aware responses.

 	•	Prompt Pattern:
 “If the customer previously mentioned that they haven’t received their order, say: ‘I see that you mentioned your order hasn’t arrived yet.
-Let me check the details for you and get back shortly.’”
+Let me check the details for you and get back shortly.”

 4. Persona-Based Prompting
 	•	Objective: Make chatbot interactions more engaging by assigning it a persona.
 	•	Prompt Pattern:
 “Pretend you are a friendly, helpful customer service representative.
 Use a conversational tone, such as ‘Hey there!
 I’m here to help with any questions you might have.
-Let’s get your issue sorted!’”
+Let’s get your issue sorted!

 5. Few-Shot Prompting
-	•	Objective: Provide examples to help the AI generalize responses.
+	•	Objective: Provide examples to help the AI generalise responses.
 	•	Prompt Pattern:
 “Here are some examples of how to handle technical questions:
 	•	‘My phone isn’t charging.’ → ‘Have you tried using a different cable?
 If that doesn’t work, it may be an issue with the port.’